netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

 ### If flow collection stops

 **Logstash or Importer errors:**
-- Make sure all containers are running.
+- Make sure all containers are running.  `docker ps`
 - Check the logs of the various containers to see if anything jumps out as being invalid.  `docker-compose logs -f $service_label`
 - Check the logs to see if logstash is starting successfully.

 **Disk space:**
+- If the pipeline suddenly fails, check to see if the disk is full.
+If it is, first try getting rid of old docker images and containers to free up space: `docker image prune -a` and `docker container prune`.
-- If the containers are running but nothing is happening and the disk is full, you probably need more disk space.
+- Also check to see how much space the nfcapd files are comsuming.
+You need to add more disk space.
 You could try saving fewer days of nfcapd files (see Docker Advanced).

 **Memory:**
 - If you are running a lot of data, sometimes docker may need to be allocated more memory.
 The most